TNEI-Services/IPSA/docs/IscEquivalentRadial.rst

    * - List[Float]
      - CatalogPowersMW
      - Gets a list of the real power in MW for the objects in the catalog.
+   * - List[Float]
+     - CatalogReactivesMVAr
+     - Gets a list of the reactive power in MVAr for the objects in the catalog.
    * - String
      - Comment
      - Gets and sets the comments.